tc2718/tc2718.github.io/_pages/about.md

 I am a PhD student in the [Department of Statistics](http://stat.columbia.edu/) at Columbia University.
 I am advised by [Hongseok Namkoong](https://hsnamkoong.github.io/).

-My research is on the intersection of causal inference and distribution shift.
+I am interested in the intersection of machine learning, distribution shift, causal inference, bayesian statistics, and decision making.

 Please feel free to get in touch!